charlesmchen/WeView2/TutorialDiscussion.md

 The desired size of a **WeView** is the maximum height and width desired by any of its layouts.

+## Modifying Layouts

+Usually, you only need to configure layout as you add subviews to a **WeView**.
+Occasionally, you may need to alter layout at a later point in time, perhaps after the views have appeared.
+This is safe, although you should generally retrigger layout by setting the __needsLayout__ property on any **WeView** whose layout will be affected.

+Re-layout can be animated using CoreAnimation.

 <!-- TEMPLATE END -->

 <p class="nextLink">Next:  <a href="TutorialConvenience.html">Tutorial 13: Conveniences</a></p>